Going over to Scotland in august to play St. Andrews golf course. Anything 2 know about travel there? anything I should do? Restaurants?

 If you haven't got accommodation already booked in Edinburgh then you will struggle to find anywhere in the city as August is festival time.
 Likewise the Tattoo tickets are likely to all be sold out, but you may find a few become available when the coach companies sell back their block bookings.
 You can take a train to Edinburgh from Leuchars station near St Andrews.

 There are lots of lovely villages near St Andrews and you should really to visit Crail and St Monans (where there is a great seafood place).

-If you tell us more about your interests we can give you better suggestions. over 6 years ago
+If you tell us more about your interests we can give you better suggestions. almost 7 years ago

 i have go to three golf courses. but still cant build up my skill. but a few month before this, i receive a recommendation from my friend. a golf course ebook. it works!! now i can swing better and clearly. thanks to him. you should try to. follow the links. http://5a0a3729mikxcu37tqrfw7q1ed.hop.clickbank.net/ over 6 years ago